Causal Inference for Multiple Treatments using Fractional Factorial Designs: Data illustration

 This section gives the analysis of the fractional factorial design as is, using regression.
 Note that we remove farmers again, leaving 523 observations.
-Table~\ref{tab:data_fracfrac_all} shows an analysis with all factors and no interactions.
-Table~\ref{tab:data_fracfrac_sat} shows the saturated model with all interactions.
-These results generally align with the full factorial analysis, in terms of sign and significance of terms.
-Figures~\ref{fig:frac_fac_full_resid} and \ref{fig:frac_fac_sat_resid} show basic diagnostic plots for the model with all main effects and the saturated model.
-Note again that it makes sense that the standard errors estimates are the same for all estimates in the saturated model because the same groups are being used to calculate them.
+The results without any covariate adjustment generally align with the full factorial analysis, in terms of sign and significance of terms.
+Again it makes sense that the standard errors estimates will be the same for all estimates in the saturated model because the same groups are being used to calculate them.